 Our family generally operates on a “Sun’s out?
 Guns out!” modus operandi, but on this particular day I was the lone representative from our clan.
 My better halves (2/3’s?) decided to stay home to enjoy some welcomed Father/Son time, since the Crag-Daddoo is taking is resting a tweaked finger for the next couple of weeks.
 I definitely missed my favorite climbing partners, but I’m appreciative to my hubby for the rare occasion to get out by myself.
 But back to the climbing…

 The nice thing about Hidden Wall is that it starts baking in the sun at dawn, creating stellar winter conditions by mid-morning, provided that it’s a calm, clear day.
 By lunchtime the sun has moved around the wall, but as long as the temps continue to creep up, the rock generally stays pleasant enough for at least another couple of hours.
 It’s a short day, but certainly worthwhile considering how close by it is!
 And apparently I wasn’t the only one who thought so – by noon there was a rowdy bunch of climbers swarming around a normally secluded base.
-But that brings me to the second nice thing about Hidden Wall – generally the only folks that go there are people that I know (and usually like).
+But that brings me to the second nice thing about Hidden Wall – generally the only folks that go there are people that I know (and usually like) and not some guys in adult male entertainment.
 That means the rare days that do get crowded feel more like a backyard party than an outdoor gym!

 One by one I’ve been ticking off the area classics, and everything left is far out of my onsight ability, so I tend to go there with one goal in mind to focus on for the day.
 This particular day I only had eyes for The Snag (5.12b/c).
 This route features an in-your-face boulder problem right off the deck, starting with a big deadpoint to a mail slot, followed by 3 very core intensive moves in a row off of very small, but positive holds.
 The namesake crux hold is a tiny crimper that has sort of a thumb catch on top, and if you go too dynamically you’ll rip a hole in your thumb pretty darn fast, so the crux is simply managing to stay tight enough to reach up with enough precision to be able to “snag” the hold with enough control.